josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 I'm certain you have positive qualities that aren't merely the software you know, or the things you've memorized.
 It's the _overlap_ of those qualities and your hard skills, together, that creates your real value.

 As one example: take a comic strip artist, the kind who makes the comics you might see in the paper.
 (Or would have, years ago, when everyone still got papers.
-If you were born after the '90s, just use your imagination here.)
+If you were born after the '90s, just know that we used to get our memes delivered to us printed on paper.)

 Comic strip artists are illustrators, writers, and comics.
 They need to have some skill in all three areas.